MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

    - **Name**  - name of the component (database name)
    - **Logical path** – of the server instance (Will be in the form of "server\instance-name" for named instances and "server" for default instance.)
    - **Component Flags**
-   - **VSS_CF_APP_ROLLBACK_RECOVERY** – indicates that SQL Server snapshots always require a "recovery" phase to make the files consistent and useable for non-backup (i.e. app-rollback) scenarios.
+   - **VSS_CF_APP_ROLLBACK_RECOVERY** – indicates that SQL Server snapshots always require a "recovery" phase to make the files consistent and useable for non-backup (that is, app-rollback) scenarios.
    - Selectable - True
    - Selectable for Restore - True
    - Restore methods supported - VSS_RME_RESTORE_IF_CAN_REPLACE